ouyuxuan/todo-app/README.md

 # todo-app
-Simple TO-DO app powered using Core Data and Google Firebase.
+Simple TO-DO app powered using CoreData and Google Firebase.
 Log in to have all the TO-DO entries synced up.

 ### Screenshot